 The Role of Nutrition To Promote Hair Growth

 • Protein: Hair is primarily made of a protein called keratin.
-Without enough protein, your hair can become weak, brittle, and slow in growth.
+Without enough protein, your hair can become weak, brittle, and grow slowly.

 • Iron: This mineral is crucial for hair growth.
 Low levels can lead to anemia, a common cause of hair loss.